 What a delicious way to incorporate fish into your diet.
-Here’s my skinny take on traditional English pub fish and chips.
-Normally beer battered and fried, to get the same fish and chips flavor, I’ve poached the fish first in beer.
+Here is my skinny take on traditional English pub fish and chips.
+Normally beer-battered and fried, to get the same fish and chips flavor, I’ve poached the fish first in beer.
 Instead of French fries served on the side, I’m using reduced-fat potato chips right in the batter.
-These mild flavored, delectable little babies are easy to put together using a food processor.
-The skinny for each serving (3 fish cakes) 240 calories, 6 grams of fat and 6 Weight Watchers POINTS PLUS.
+These mild-flavored, delectable little babies are easy to put together using a food processor.
+Each serving (3 fish cakes) 240 calories, 6 grams of fat, and 3 Blue WW Freestyle SmartPoints and 5 Green.
 Be sure to serve them with this flavorful, crunchy Honey Mustard Coleslaw.
 I’ve included the recipe below.

 Prep Time: 15 minutes

 Cook Time: 15 minutes

 1 pound tilapia or any firm white fish such as cod